shotaroi/katacoda-scenarios/new-scenario-template/step3.md

 # Create Prime.java

+Now let's create some function on which we are going to run tests later.
 The fucntion we will write is one that checks if the provided number is a prime or not.
-Let's create a java file for it:

-Enter the java folder:
+Enter the project directory in main:

 `cd src/main/java/cucumber/project`{{execute}}